Potomac Valley Bernese Mountain DogClub

 Welcome and thank you Mary McKnight for stepping up to chair our Rescue/Rehome program.

 CONTACT MARY@PVBMDC.ORG IF YOU WANT TO APPLY FOR

 OUR WAIT-LIST FOR THE NEXT AVAILABLE ADOPTION

 Rescue is a popular term that may infer some degree of hero status to the rescuer.
 We're not heroes, but concerned individuals focused on the goal of finding the best new home for purebred Bernese Mountain Dogs that, due to a variety of circumstances, come to our attention.
 We have been involved with innumerable placements over the years due to changing life situations, from give-ups because buying the puppy was a mistake or the dog's personality did not suit its family, to family emergencies such as illness, divorce, relocation, economic stress, and even murder.
 Please read Happy Endings below, summaries of how we've helped some of the dogs along their way to their forever homes.

 To assure dogs in need receive the best service we can render, PVBMDC adopted the following guidelines, intended not to limit our concern for the welfare of the dogs, but to establish a uniform approach to each individual situation and to limit the legal ramifications to our club, officers, directors and members by inappropriate actions taken by any individual without our knowledge or consent.

-SHARON NETWORKS WITH NUMEROUS ORGANIZATIONS AND INDIVIDUALS THAT MAY BE ABLE TO HELP WITH A BERNER THAT NEEDS IMMEDIATE SHELTER.
+MARY NETWORKS WITH NUMEROUS ORGANIZATIONS AND INDIVIDUALS THAT MAY BE ABLE TO HELP WITH A BERNER THAT NEEDS IMMEDIATE SHELTER.

 PVBMDC RESCUE POLICY GUIDELINES